IAEA: "significant" nuclear growth despite Fukushima

 Factors that had contributed to growing interest in nuclear energy before Fukushima - increasing demand for energy, concerns about climate change, energy security and uncertainty about fossil fuel supplies - had not changed, it said.

-"In countries considering the introduction of nuclear power, interest remained strong.
-Although some countries indicated that they would delay decisions to start nuclear power programs, others continued with their plans to introduce nuclear energy."
+China and India are expected to remain the main centres of expansion in Asia and Russia is also forecast to see strong growth, it said.
+(Editing by Jon Loades-Carter)

-China and India are expected to remain the main centers of expansion in Asia and Russia is also forecast to see strong growth, it said.
+FRANKFURT, Feb 22 The following are some of the factors that may move German stocks on Wednesday: